a-zit/book-frontend/README.md

 npm run build
 ```

-## After Build Setup
+## After Build Setup for connect to backend

-navigate to the "book-backend" folder and run the project command to start the server
+Navigate to the "book-backend" folder and run the project command to start the server